burke552/css-projects/README.md

     t_clearfix.dita
 </pre>

+## DITA-OT Installation

+Before using the DITA-OT, be sure to properly set it up on your computer: [http://www.dita-ot.org/2.1/getting-started/index.html](http://www.dita-ot.org/2.1/getting-started/index.html).
+You will need JAVA JRE or JDK (version 7+) on your computer prior to setting up the ToolKit.

 ## Sample DITA Commands

-Before using the DITA-OT, be sure to properly set it up on your computer: [http://www.dita-ot.org/2.1/getting-started/index.html](http://www.dita-ot.org/2.1/getting-started/index.html).

 **Command for <code>dita</code> command help**: